-Wrong-way risk arises from positive expected correlation between EAD and PD to the same counterparty.
-GS ensures this risk is avoided through business selection or appropriately mitigated through collateral or other mitigants.
-Stress testing is utilised to identify any wrongway risk in existing portfolios, and adjustments to capital are employed where appropriate to reflect any residual wrong-way risk.
+Wrong-way risk arises from positive expected correlation between EAD and PD to the same counterparty, and GS ensures this risk is avoided or appropriately mitigated through collateral or other mitigants.
+Stress testing is utilised to identify any wrong-way risk in existing portfolios and risk mitigants and /or adjustments to capital are employed to reflect any existing wrong-way risk.